Backup each node.

 Using FRR for cluster network will not show network in WebUI; cluster configuration must be done on CLI and node additions via SSH.

-# Get Interface Addresses
+# Get Interface Addresses.

 apt install frr pciutils # lspci now in pciutils.